¿Qué es la tecnología de fabricación aditiva?, y cómo funciona para su negocio?

 If you’re on the fence about adopting AM, here are the top benefits that make it worth considering:

-1. Tiempo de mercado más rápido
+1. Tiempo de comercialización más rápido

 3. Libertad de diseño (No More “Can’t Do That”)

-AM lets you create shapes that traditional methods can’t—like hollow parts with internal channels, estructuras de red (for light weight), or parts with no seams (since they’re built in one piece).
+AM lets you create shapes that traditional methods can’t—like hollow parts with internal channels, estructuras reticulares (for light weight), or parts with no seams (since they’re built in one piece).
 A bike manufacturer used AM to make a frame with a lattice interior: the frame is 40% lighter than a traditional aluminum frame but just as strong.

 4. Cheaper Small Batches

-5. Producción a pedido (No More Inventory)
+5. On-Demand Production (No More Inventory)

 What Challenges Should You Know About Additive Manufacturing Technology?